-Depending on the nature of the matter, the Student Support Manager may decide to help the student in his/her own capacity or refer the student to the appropriate service at IBS, e.g. International Assistance, Career Office, etc.
+Depending on the nature of the matter, IBS Wellbeing may decide to help the student in his/her own capacity or refer the student to the appropriate service at IBS, e.g. International Assistance, Career Office, etc.

-The Student Support Manager is available throughout the day from Monday to Friday for students to drop-in as and when it is convenient, as and when a problem occurs and also by arranged appointment.

-The Student Support Manager can see students on a one-to-one basis and also in groups whenever required.
+IBS Wellbeing is available throughout the day from Monday to Friday for students to drop-in as and when it is convenient, as and when a problem occurs and also by arranged appointment.
+IBS Wellbeing can see students on a one-to-one basis and also in groups whenever required.

 Apart from face-to-face meetings, contact can be made via email and telephone.
-Skype appointments are also offered to students in Vienna.
+Online appointments are also offered on demand.

-Students will be informed of this support and availability via as many means as possible, including the Intranet, posters, leaflets, email, induction week and others modes of mass communication.
+Students will be informed of this support and availability via as many means as possible, including Moodle, posters, leaflets, email, orientation week and other modes of mass communication.